ShiJbey/minerva/README.md

 ## 🍪 Running the Samples

-Minerva has two main sample scripts, one inspired by [House of the Dragon](https://en.wikipedia.org/wiki/House_of_the_Dragon) and another inspired by the [Shōgun boardgame](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun) (based on the novel by James Clavell).
+Minerva has two main sample scripts, one inspired by [House of the Dragon](https://en.wikipedia.org/wiki/House_of_the_Dragon) and another inspired by the [Shōgun board game](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun) (based on the novel by James Clavell).

 Before running any samples, please ensure that you have installed Minerva locally.